Britt Nicole: 2012–present

-On December 21, 2011, Nicole announced the release of her fourth album which was preceded by the January release of "All This Time", the album's lead single.
+On December 21, 2011, Waddell announced the release of her fourth album which was preceded by the January release of "All This Time", the album's lead single.
 It was the No. 1 song on Christian pop radio for eight weeks in a row and also peaked at No. 3 on Billboards Hot Christian Songs chart.
 The album, titled Gold, was released on March 26, 2012.
 The album debuted at No. 1 on the Hot Christian albums chart and No. 41 on the Billboard 200, the highest charting album on that chart for the singer.
 The singles "Stand" and "Breakthrough" were released to United States and United Kingdom Christian radio, respectively, in the fall of 2012.
 "Stand" peaked at No. 11 on US Christian pop radio and "Breakthrough" peaked at No. 3 on UK Christian Pop radio.
 In December 2012, she released two Christmas music videos, "Jingle Bell Rock" and "O Holy Night".

-Nicole announced that she signed to Capitol Records and released "Gold" as her debut single for mainstream pop radio on December 4, 2012.
+Waddell announced that she signed to Capitol Records and released "Gold" as her debut single for mainstream pop radio on December 4, 2012.
 A re-release of her album, Gold, was released on February 26, 2013, to mainstream pop markets.
 On January 11, 2013, she released a Gold EP with the radio version of "Gold", two remixes of "Gold" and the "Gold" music video.
 Nicole was featured on Tenth Avenue North's Christmas single "We Three Kings", which along with her own song "O Come All Ye Faithful" are included on WOW Christmas Blue released September 24, 2013.

 In 2014, the song "The Sun Is Rising" was included as part of the soundtrack of the film, The Other Woman, gaining popularity without being an official single.

 Her first remix album, The Remixes, was released March 17, 2015.
 "Through Your Eyes", the lead single from Britt Nicole's fifth studio album was released on July 29, 2016.
 On September 1, 2016, People Magazine announced Nicole's fifth studio album, Britt Nicole, to be released on October 7, 2016 and later released "Be the Change" and "Pave" as promotional singles off the album.
 Britt Nicole was released on October 7, 2016, in standard and deluxe editions.

 Personal life

-Nicole's parents divorced when she was seven.
+Waddell's parents divorced when she was seven.
 This was mentioned in her song "Don't Worry Now" and "All This Time".
 On July 1, 2012, she married Joshua Crosby.
-On February 5, 2013, Nicole announced that she was pregnant with her first child and gave birth to a girl, Ella Brave Crosby on July 24, 2013.
+On February 5, 2013, Waddell announced that she was pregnant with her first child and gave birth to a girl, Ella Brave Crosby on July 24, 2013.

-On September 3, 2014, Nicole and her husband announced that she was pregnant with their second child a son, Adin Jerusalem Crosby, who was born on February 8, 2015.
-On April 5, 2018, Nicole announced that she was expecting her third child, and shared the first picture of her second son, Eli, on May 8, 2019.
+Waddell and her husband had a daughter born in 2013, a son in 2015 and another son in 2019.
+They separated shortly afterward.

-In December 2019, Nicole was one of several evangelical worship artists who prayed for President Donald Trump in the Oval Office.
+In December 2019, Waddell was one of several evangelical worship artists who prayed for President Donald Trump in the Oval Office.